 - Other occupants – 5%.
 Other people in the car can place major demands on your attention when you’re driving, which can result in a collision.

 - Outside person, object or event – 7%.
 It turns out that looking at something or someone outside the car, like gawking at an accident or at people in other cars, is even more of a distraction than the person in the passenger seat.

 - Cellphone use – 12%.
 The second-leading cause of deaths due to distraction-related car accidents won’t be a surprise to anyone, as cellphones while driving (even the hands-free options) can distract us in a number of ways.
 But if they’re not the biggest cause then what is?

 - Generally distracted or “lost in thought” – 62%.
 By far the biggest cause of distracted driving fatalities is a driver’s mind wandering for long enough to lead to a collision—and someone’s death.

 Though these 10 factors have a vastly different rate of occurrence, what’s interesting is they all have one thing in common.
 The one factor in every distracted driving accident is drivers paying attention to something other than driving.
 So what causes so many drivers to feel they can take their eyes and mind off the road?

 There’s a simple but dangerous answer: complacency.

 After you’ve been driving for a while you get comfortable and can forget just how dangerous it can be—because you’re complacent to the risks of driving.
-As a result, you’re more likely to feel like you can send a quick text or daydream without putting yourself in danger.
+As a result, you’re more likely to think that you can send a quick text or daydream without putting yourself in danger.